 Penalties for Industrial Health and Safety Violations in Mexico

 The Office of Labor Inspection, part of the STPS, is responsible for enforcement of safety and health regulations in federally regulated industries.
 Employers who infringe on the safety regulations, including declining access of inspectors to their facilities, are subject to fines of up to 20,000 times the general minimum wage for that region.
-If violations continue, the inspectors can order a shutting down of the workplace.
+If violations continue, the inspectors can order a shut-down of the workplace.

 Penalty recommendations are forwarded from inspection authorities to a special STPS government department.
 The Regulations for Inspections and Penalties set limitations for punishment measures.
 Employers have a right of response to charges including declaration of defenses, request for exceptions, submitting of substantiations, and the right to legal representation.

 Mexico seldom imposes first-violation penalties.
-Penalties typically are only for looming dangers or failure to subside problems formerly highlighted by inspectors or joint committees.
+Penalties are typically only for looming dangers or failure to subside problems formerly highlighted by inspectors or joint committees.

 Mexico Worker’s Compensation Systems

-The Mexican Social Security Institute (IMSS), a national, state-run, health maintenance and social security organization administer the Worker’s Compensation (WC) system in Mexico.
+The Mexican Social Security Institute (IMSS), a national, state-run, health maintenance and social security organization administer the Worker’s Compensation system in Mexico.
 Employers pay yearly worker’s compensation premiums based on bereavement incident from lost workdays, disabilities, and fatalities over the preceding 12 months, subject to an annual modifier.
-The WC premium is the modifier plus a minimum of .25% of the quoted base remuneration, up to a maximum of 15% depending on industry type.
+The worker's compensation premium is the modifier plus a minimum of .25% of the quoted base remuneration, up to a maximum of 15% depending on industry type.

 Benefits cover medical expenses and income reimbursement for disability.
 Eligibility is defeated if the petitioner was intoxicated at the time of the accident, or under the influence of non-prescribed drugs.
 Eligibility is also defeated if the claimant deliberately caused the accident, or if it resulted from a brawl or suicide attempt.

-1. Do you take you health and safety responsibilities seriously enough?
+- Do you take you health and safety responsibilities seriously enough?

-2. Is your business compliant with the latest Mexican rules, regulations and legislation?
+- Is your business compliant with the latest Mexican rules, regulations and legislation?

-3. Do you have a health and safety handbook?
+- Do you have a health and safety handbook?

-4. Is your health and safety handbook part of your contract of employment?
+- Is your health and safety handbook part of your contract of employment?

-5. Do you fully train your staff in health and safety compliance?
+- Do you fully train your staff in health and safety compliance?